ddev/ddev/docs/developers/building-contributing.md

 The four docker containers that ddev users are included in the containers/ directory:

-* containers/nginx-php-fpm-local: Provides the nginx/php servers (the "web" container).
+* containers/ddev-webserver: Provides the web servers (the "web" container).
-* containers/mariadb-local: Provides the "db" container.
+* containers/ddev-dbserver: Provides the "db" container.
 * containers/phpmyadmin: Provides the phpmyadmin container
 * containers/ddev-router: The router image